 Pan Sear / Oven Finish

 Preheat a pan (cast iron or Teflon are both fine) to high.
-Use a LITTLE bit of oil or butter to keep the meat from sticking; another alternative is simply put a THIN layer of salt in the pan-any of these will work.
-Sear each side for about 3-4 minutes (consider a splatter shield), the place in a roasting pan with a rack and move to a preheated 350 degree oven.
-Bake for 20-25 min at the 350 temp, no need to turn the steak during this process.
+Use a LITTLE bit of oil or butter to keep the meat from sticking; another alternative is simply put a THIN layer of salt in the pan — any of these will work.
+Sear each side for about 3-4 minutes (consider a splatter shield), then place in a roasting pan with a rack and move to a preheated 350 degree oven.
+Bake for 20-25 minutes at the 350 temp — no need to turn the steak during this process.
 If you use a thermometer, an internal of 120 degrees will finish med/rare.
 Remember, the steak will continue cooking after out of the oven by up to another 5 degrees, so if you are aiming for more rare, plan accordingly.
 This method can also be accomplished on a grill.
 Use the grill to do the sear then transfer to the oven; or keeping with the grill, move the steak away from the flame to an indirect position.
 This works just as well, but is much more difficult to judge actual temperature, so keep an eye on it.

 Of the three, this is by far the simplest.
 Preheat the oven to 400 degrees.
 Place steak on a rack in a roasting pan, and when ready, place on center oven rack in middle of the oven.
 Cook all the way at 400 degrees; med/rare will take about 25-30 minutes.
 Judge the time according to what you are used to, as some ovens will cook hotter or cooler than others.
 Either way, it’ll be in the 30-minute range.